Saqib4746/Stuff-ToDo/README.md

 # Stuff-ToDo

-I built a simple yet functional ToDo App where you can:
+I built a simple yet functional ToDo App named Stuff ToDo in HTML CSS and Java Script  where you can:

 ✍️ Enter and add tasks